AndreaMariani-AM/Docker/example_workflow.md

 # Alternative Way

 * The the `building-script.sh` i can tag the image while building it.
 This allows me to skip the tagging step and after login, directly push the image to create a new repo.

+# Interactive way

+* This is probably the smartest solution, aka opening a container and working directly in it to debug softwares incompatibilities.